GoogleCloudPlatform/community/tutorials/styleguide.md

 ### Disallowed Raw HTML

 Publishing strips *all* possible HTML from tutorial content, essentially anything contained within `<` and `>` delimiters.
 Note that this is stricter than standard GFM, which only strips certain "unsafe" HTML.
+This _includes_ such content in preformatted or code blocks, so be extra careful with HTML, templated type specifications, and similar constructs in code snippets.

+If you do need to include literal `<` or `>` characters, use the corresponding HTML entities `&amp;lt;` and `&amp;gt;`.
+Similarly, if your content includes a literal HTML entity, you must escape the ampersand, as in `&amp;amp;lt;`.

 ### Strikethrough